On this page:

 With downloaded plans or custom drawings, the time, tools, and know-how, a gazebo can be a challenging but rewarding DIY project.
 If you have the time, talent, and inclination, you could install a custom gazebo or a prefabricated kit yourself to save on the project.

 Before finalizing your decision, check their statement of work, references, license, and insurance.
-Check with the building inspector’s office for a building permit, and the tax assessor, so there are no surprises.
+While most buildings under 100 square feet do not require a permit, it’s important to check with the building inspector’s office to make sure there are no surprises.

 You might be interested in learning more about the cost of adding a pergola as an alternative to a gazebo project.